 The European Union (EU) currently has seven Special Representatives (EUSRs) in different countries and regions of the world.
 The EUSRs promote the EU's policies and interests in troubled regions and countries and play an active role in efforts to consolidate peace, stability and the rule of law.

 The EUSRs support the work of the High Representative of the Union for Foreign Affairs and Security Policy (HR), in the regions concerned.
 They play an important role in the development of a stronger and more effective EU Foreign and Security Policy (CFSP) and in the Union's efforts to become a more effective, more coherent and more capable actor on the world stage.
 They provide the EU with an active political presence in key countries and regions, acting as a “voice” and “face” for the EU and its policies.

 The seven EUSRs cover the following countries or regions: Central Asia, Middle East Peace Process, Afghanistan, Bosnia and Herzegovina, Kosovo, the South Caucasus and the crisis in Georgia, Horn of Africa, Human Rights and the Sahel.

 Mr Alexander Rondos was appointed European Union Special Representative for the Horn of Africa on 1 January 2012.
-His mandate runs until the 31st October 2014.
 The mandate of the EUST shall be based on the policy objectives of the European Union in relation to the Horn of Africa to contribute actively to regional and international efforts to achieve lasting peace, security and development in the region.
 The EUSR shall furthermore aim to enhance the quality, intensity and impact of the EU’s multifaceted engagement in the Horn of Africa.